Six of One selling bootleg DVD for profit.

 In early 2004, Six of One announced details of a new DVD, available to current members only, at a price of £12.
-The DVD is a compilation of footage from the 25th and 30th Anniversary events held by the Society during the 1990s.
+The DVD was a compilation of footage from the 25th and 30th Anniversary events held by the Society during the 1990s.
 It is worth remembering that these events received little mention from Roger Langley in his Society history articles as he had very little to do with them.
 He now seems to have leapt upon a chance to profit from the events' success.

 "I filmed the 25th anniversary event guest panels and one offs like Roy Beck & Graham Nearn, as a record of the event.
 This footage was never intended to be sold commercially, so no guests were asked to sign any waiver.
 As I taped the interviews, the footage may be considered to be "my" property, yet Langley has not sought permission from me to release it..........Steve Ricks wanted to tape the 30th anniversary using a crew with professional quality equipment, but Langley vetoed this and instead hired a bloke from Ipswich who set up his domestic video camera half way up the hall!
 For many years, the resulting quality of the footage was deemed by Langley to be of too poor quality to release (despite several requests from members).
 It speaks volumes that this sub-standard footage is now being sold, presumably to raise cash for the ailing, disgraced society."